treeverse/lakeFS/docs/integrations/hive.md

 ```

 **Note**
-In this example we set `fs.s3a.path.style.access` to true,  in order to remove the need of additional DNS records for [virtual hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html)
+In this example we set `fs.s3a.path.style.access` to true,  in order to remove the need of additional DNS records for [virtual hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html){: .button-clickable}
 `fs.s3a.path.style.access` was introduced in Hadoop 2.8.0
 {: .note}